DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 ## Code blocks

-Markdown supports placing code blocks inline in a sentence and as a separate “fenced” block between sentences.
+Markdown supports placing code blocks inline in a sentence and as separate “fenced” blocks between sentences.
+This article uses code blocks to demonstrate markdown.

 ### Inline code

-Use back ticks (`) to create inline code styles within a paragraph.
+Use backticks (`) to create inline code styles within a paragraph.

 ```
 This is `inline code` within a paragraph of text.